10 Negative Side Effects of Drinking Beetroot Juice

 The high levels of betaine and oxalate in beets can aggravate existing kidney problems or give rise to new ones.
 Therefore, people who have kidney stones must at all costs avoid consuming beet juice.

 Even those with weak kidneys must consult with their doctors before adding beetroots to their daily diet.
+As oxalate is harmful for certain organs of your body and one of them as mentioned in the Kidney.

 2) Temporary Paralysis of the Vocal Cords

 However, it can be avoided by consuming it in a diluted form or mixed with other vegetables and fruits.
+Only the concentrated juice of Beetroot is known to create this situation.

 The name may sound funny, but the condition is not!